jpaulm/drawfbp/README.md

 **DrawFBP properties** are held in a file called <code>DrawFBPProperties.xml</code> in the user's home directory.
 If this does not exist, it will be created the first time the user runs DrawFBP - it is automatically updated as the user uses various DrawFBP facilities.

+Compare facility
+---

+DrawFBP now (as of v2.19.0) lets you compare two diagrams, indicating which blocks and lines have been added or deleted.
+In the case of "delete" for blocks and lines, the Compare facility paints the old block and/or line in pale gray.
+Deleted blocks and lines are marked with a "D" symbol, and deleted blocks also with the word "ghost".

 XML Schema for `.drw` files
 ---